vk-rv/pvx/readme.md

 ```

-To disable validation of registered claims you should implement ClaimsValidator explicitly returning nil in your checks.
+To disable validation of registered claims you should implement Claims interface explicitly returning nil in your checks.
 This is from design.